 For me wreck diving is one of the most fascinating underwater activities, there is always a story behind what happened there.
 The history that goes with not just the sinking but also the life of the vessel before the sinking.
 Was there a war or was it just an accident, or maybe on purpose?
 For many people diving on shipwrecks can bring up different emotions, I have had students refuse to go near one as they said it gave them an eerie feeling, others are too keen and have tried (and failed) to swim straight inside.

 There are many amazing wrecks to see you there, and unlike coral reef, which usually sticks to the warm waters of the tropics, you can find wrecks virtually anywhere around the world.
-In fact you might even have world class wreck diving right on your doorstep.
+In fact, you might even have world-class wreck diving right on your doorstep.
 Living in a colder country is no excuse to not go diving you know!
-Wrecks usually take the form of a boat or ship of some kind, but can also include cars, airplanes, oil rigs, submarines or any other man-made object that shouldn’t naturally be on the seabed.
+Wrecks usually take the form of a boat or ship of some kind, but can also include cars, aeroplanes, oil rigs, submarines or any other man-made object that shouldn’t naturally be on the seabed.

 As well as the nets outside a wreck being an entanglement hazard, inside the wreck can be even more!
 Most shipwrecks have electrical cabling running through them, which can dangle around making it very easy to get snagged on the yoke screw (one of the reasons why technical divers choose DIN valves over yoke).